SUPPORT OUR CHARITABLE WORK

-We provide person centred care to meet the needs of the person with dementia and their families.
+We provide person-centred care to meet the needs of those with dementia and their families.

-Alzheimer Cafés are safe and relaxed evenings where people with dementia, their families, friends and health and social care professionals can come together to talk.More Information »
+Alzheimer Cafés are safe and relaxed evenings where people with dementia, their families, friends, and health and social care professionals can come together to talk and socialise.More Information »

 In partnership with the Huntington’s Disease Association of Ireland (HDAI), Bloomfield has introduced a HD Café for those affected by Huntington’s disease – to provide support, help, and hope for patients, families, and carers.More Information »

 As a teaching hospital affiliated with Trinity College Dublin and engaging in international research programmes, Bloomfield is committed to being a leader in mental health care.More Information »